SCOTT D Miller - For the latest and greatest information on Feedback Informed Treatment

 • Managers, supervisors, and clinicians can join a free, online, international community of nearly 10,000 like-minded professionals using FIT in diverse settings (www.iccexcellence.com).
 Every day, members connect and share their knowledge and experience with each other;

-• A series of “how to” manuals and free, gap assessment tool (FRIFM) are available to aid in planning, guiding progress, and identifying common blind spots in implementation; ,
+• The FIT Treatment and Training Manual is available to aid in planning, guiding progress, and identifying common blind spots in implementation; ,

 • Finally, there’s technology.
-Last blogpost, I introduce PragmaticTracker.com, a system for administering the ORS and SRS.
+Three electronic systems for administering, scoring, and understanding the ORS and SRS are available to aid in implementation.
 The video below introduces www.fit-outcomes.com, a simple, easy-to-use website with a clean, Apple-like interface that makes gathering and interpreting outcome and alliance data a snap.

 Filed Under: Conferences and Training, Feedback, Feedback Informed Treatment - FIT, FIT Software Tools Tagged With: feedback informed treatment